spotDL/spotify-downloader/Working Docs/codeGuidelines.md

 messages, the reader of the log may not necessarily know programing or know the functioning of spot-dl thoroughly enough to understand what your referring to.

+- Give a context for your logging messages.
+Use '>' to signal possible continuation

+    ```python
+    # Example log-file, only partial log presented here

+    # Not very clear

+    INFO        | All defined loggers have been configured
+    INFO        | Creating authorized Spotify client
+    INFO        | Client creation successful
+    INFO        | Returning cached client
+    INFO        | Obtained authorized Spotify client

+    # Clearer

+    INFO        | All defined loggers have been configured
+    INFO        | Spotify client Primary initialization >   # context line
+    INFO        | Creating authorized Spotify client >
+    INFO        | Client creation successful
+    INFO        | Requesting Spotify client >           # context line
+    INFO        | Returning cached client               # should possess '>'
+    INFO        | Obtained authorized Spotify client
+    ```

+- Once you have working code, read the error free logs and adjust your log messages.
+For example, in the above log example, 'Returning cached client' should, in theory be 'Returning cached client >' because the next log message is clearly a continuation of the same *flow of events* but `getAuthorizedSpotifyClient` doesn't know of the existence of the logger message that follows it, the author didn't anticipate this.
+A simple solution is to delete `logger.info('Obtained authorized Spotify client')` (see below code).
+The only way that would strike you is if you read the working code's log messages to figure out if it was readable.
+So, read the logs once in a while.

+    ```python
+    # python code for the 'clearer' version of the log from the previous
+    # point

+    logger.info('Requesting Spotify client >')  # assumes that below function
+                                                # writes log messages

+    client = getAuthorizedSpotifyClient()       # 'Returning cached client'
+                                                # log message from here

+    logger.info('Obtained authorized Spotify client')       # To be deleted

+    ```

 <br><br>

 ## Go [back](../README.md#The%20requirements) to where you left off